 The Centre provides access to exciting language learning technologies and advanced facilities for video conferencing, simultaneous interpreting, digital communication and international TV and over 30 PC stations alongside extensive resources related to world languages, cultures and intercultural communication, including reference books, DVDs, dictionaries, specific country files and various student-initiated materials, available both in print and electronically.

 The Centre runs a number of activities to support learners of world languages and cultures.
 These include: culture and language celebration events, shows and exhibitions, events for local schools and guest talks.

-The Worldwise Learning Centre is located on the second floor of Adelphi Building.
+The Worldwise Learning Centre is located on the first floor of Adelphi Building.

 The facilities in the Centre are available to students, staff and members of public studying a language throughout the year.
 The Helpdesk is open Monday to Thursday between 9:00-17:00 and between 9:00-16:00 on Friday.

 In the Centre visitors can meet and make friends with speakers of different languages in a welcoming environment.

 The Centre is the place to borrow items such as digital cameras, projectors, digital voice recorders, e-pens, webcams and audio headsets.